French Winemaking Techniques: Step-by-step guide from vineyard to bottle

 White Wine Production

-Jura (Vin Jaune): Made from Savagnin, aged for 6 years and 3 months under a layer of yeast (voile) without topping up, in oak barrels.
-This process yields a powerful wine with distinctive nutty and spicy aromas.
+Jura and its Vin Jaune, made from Savagnin grapes aged 6 years and 3 months under a yeast veil, creating a powerful wine with distinct nutty and spicy aromas.

 Rosé Wine Production